 - get clarity about what is holding you back

-For example, suppose you want to learn to deal with your tendency to blurt out your judgments and then you have regrets and retreat from the group in shame.
-You can discuss with your facilitator ways to address your shame live in the moment and get support from the group.
-Your facilitator can help you get in touch with your anger and your shame and help you to bring your feelings up in the group.
+For example, suppose you want to learn to deal with your tendency to blurt out your judgments and mitigate the regret and shame that follows.
+Your facilitator can help you get in touch with your anger and help you to bring your feelings up in the group.

 In the ACG, you can expect to learn how to:

 - speak directly to people about what is alive in you

 - express yourself openly and vulnerably and share your genuine emotional reactions

 - become more aware of your long-held patterns and growing edges

 - challenge each other in ways that are healthy and supportive

 You can also set your own learning goals, such as understanding power dynamics, taking a stand against oppression, stepping into leadership, or deepening your compassion for others.